bb-io/Sanity/README.md

 ## Limitations

+- The app works with the published content as of now.
+Please, contact us if you need support for working with document drafts.
 - In Sanity, localization is available through a plugin, which means the user will create their own content models by writing code (including locales).
 Since it's a plugin, it doesn't provide any API endpoints for directly retrieving locales or other information from the plugin.

 ```ts